polterguy/phosphorusfive/core/p5.webapp/system42/components/css-helpers/README.md

 System42 CSS helper Active Events
 ===============

-This directory contains Hyperlisp that creates "CSS helper" Active Events.
+This directory contains Hyperlambda that creates "CSS helper" Active Events.
 These events, allows you to add, remove or toggle a CSS class to one or more widgets.
 The events are listed below.